Picture Study and Composer Study are unique features of the Heritage curriculum.

 In addition to whole-class music lessons, Infants and Juniors have dedicated curriculum time for music appreciation.
 The Preparatory Infant classes learn about and listen to works by Vivaldi, Saint-Saens, Grieg, Tchaikovsky and Prokofiev.
 Students from Year 2 have regular Composer Study lessons in addition to Music lessons, during which they read a biography of great composers – one each term – and listen to works by that composer.
-In this way, over four years, they learn about Mozart, Beethoven, Hayden, Brahms, Schubert, Chopin, Bach, Handel, Grieg, Schuman, and Paganini.
+In this way, over five years, they learn about Medelssohn, Verdi, Williams, Chopin, Mozart, Beethoven, Haydn, Brahms, Schubert, Bach, Handel, Grieg, Schumann, and Paganini.

-We offer a wide variety of instrumental lessons with our peripatetic teachers: strings (violin, viola), brass (trumpet, trombone, tuba), wind (clarinet, flute, saxophone), piano, and guitar.
+We offer a variety of instrumental lessons with our peripatetic teachers: strings (violin, viola), wind (clarinet, flute, saxophone), piano, and voice.
 There are also many performance opportunities: Junior and Senior Choir, Junior and Senior Strings, Junior and Senior Wind Group, Senior Orchestra, and Ukulele club.
 Pupils are also encouraged to perform in front of their class and parents in recitals held once a term in music lessons.

 With our central location, classes are also able to attend concerts at many of the amazing music venues in and around Cambridge.

 Drama gives pupils an opportunity to grow in many important ways.
 Pupils develop unique empathy with their characters, an ability to confidently express themselves publicly, and a capacity to work effectively with others as part of a team.
 They experience the excitement and sense of achievement that comes from seeing a production through from beginning to end, including all of the practical elements such as staging and costuming.